mbruges/zola/content/learn/textbook/an-inspector-calls.md

 **INSPECTOR:** I don't see much of him.

 **BIRLING:** Perhaps I ought to warn you that he's an old friend of mine, and that I see him fairly frequently.
-We play golf together sometimes up at the west brumley.
+We play golf together sometimes up at the west Brumley.

 **INSPECTOR:** *(dryly)* I don't play golf.